-- Once students transition to Beethoven, all instructional, paraprofessional, clinical and related services will be provided in accordance with their IEPs.
-All specialized services, including nursing, speech, occupational therapy, physical therapy, social work, psychology, assistive technology support, and special education instruction will continue to be provided in the manner stated on each student's current IEP. - CPS will work with Beethoven to ensure classrooms are set up to meet student needs, to schedule all students in accordance with IEPs, and ensure there is adequate staff to fully implement student IEPs. - In addition, to ensure IEP implementation, CPS will review all IEPs with the staff at Beethoven, review schedules to ensure student IEPs will be implemented, and observe classrooms when school has resumed. - CPS will provide scheduling training for all welcoming schools to ensure IEPs are fully implemented in an efficient and effective manner. - CPS will also provide disability awareness training to staff at Beethoven, customizing training based on the unique population of the students in the school. - CPS will support welcoming schools in hosting meet and greet events for parents to meet the administration and teachers at the welcoming schools and review student IEPs and share critical information about student needs. - CPS will make phone calls to all parents of students with IEP and 504 plans in closing schools to ensure knowledge of welcoming schools and answer any questions. - CPS will ensure classrooms for special education separate instruction are in appropriate locations in the school to be near same age and grade peers. - Beethoven is minimally accessible to persons with disabilities according to the Americans with Disabilities Act.
-Schools designated as "minimally accessible" have a basic level of access, but the accessibility of floor levels, rooms and features may vary.
+- Once students transition to Harte or Ray all instructional, paraprofessional, clinical and related services will be provided in accordance with their IEPs.
+All specialized services, including nursing, speech, occupational therapy, physical therapy, social work, psychology, assistive technology support, and special education instruction will continue to be provided in the manner stated on each student's current IEP. - CPS will work with Harte and Ray to ensure classrooms are set up to meet student needs, to schedule all students in accordance with IEPs, and ensure there is adequate staff to fully implement student IEPs. - In addition, to ensure IEP implementation, CPS will review all IEPs with the staff at Harte and Ray, review schedules to ensure student IEPs will be implemented, and observe classrooms when school has resumed. - CPS will provide scheduling training for all welcoming schools to ensure IEPs are fully implemented in an efficient and effective manner. - CPS will also provide disability awareness training to staff at Harte and Ray, customizing training based on the unique population of the students in the school. - CPS will support welcoming schools in hosting meet and greet events for parents to meet the administration and teachers at the welcoming schools and review student IEPs and share critical information about student needs. - CPS will make phone calls to all parents of students with IEP and 504 plans in closing schools to ensure knowledge of welcoming schools and answer any questions. - CPS will ensure classrooms for special education separate instruction are in appropriate locations in the school to be near same age and grade peers. - Harte is not accessible and Ray is minimally accessible to persons with disabilities according to the Americans with Disabilities Act.
+Schools designated as "minimally accessible" all have a basic level of access, but the accessibility of floor levels, rooms and features may vary.
 For more information, contact the CPS Director of ADA Policy at (773) 553-2158.